Ravenhammer-Research/netd/README.md

 - FreeBSD 14.0 or later
 - CMake 3.16 or later
+- Clang 18+ (preferred) or GCC 11+ (fallback)
-- libyang and libnetconf2 development packages
+- libyang development packages
+- OpenSSL development packages
+- ncurses development packages (client only, will be optional)
 - BSD lex(1) / yacc(1) for parser generation
+- Git (for build ID generation)

 ### Building